cunnie/writings/NaNoWriMo.md

 Of course not, the brain isn't hard like bone, it's squishy.
 A quick turn of the head to see something outside the window would twist the shape of the antenna.
 It was silly.
 She went through it, and nothing had happened.

+She became aware she was beginning to get sleepy.
+She checked the clock on the computer console: 4:26 am.
+She could get a couple of hours of sleep before Max came in.
+She looked around — the only place to stretch out was the MRI machine.
+Why not?
+In her early years she had spent many a night sleeping in the lap, and she was lucky in that she rarely if ever had trouble falling asleep.
+She lay down on the MRI and within a minute had drifted off to sleep.

+She never heard the far-off distant clanging of the MRI.

+---

+She dreamt she was in an impossibly large house.
+It was beautiful, with soaring vistas.
+She could hear someone in the distance calling her name.

+"Julia!
+Julia, wake up!"

+Dr. Max was shaking her.
+"Wake up Julia!
+Oh my God, Oh Jesus!"

+She said, "Max!?
+Why are you saying «Jesus»?
+You're Jewish."

+"Thank God, you can at least talk.
+And, to answer your question, I am Jewish, and I believe that Jesus was a historical person, and furthermore I was trained by Jesuits, and that's what they said when things were going horribly wrong."

+She rubbed her eyes.
+May as well get it over with, fast.

+"Max, in what only described as a moment of poor decision-making, I used the equipment to draw an antenna in my amygdala.
+It was wrong, and I won't do it again."

+"Oh Julia, Julia, I wish it was only one antenna."

+"What do you mean?"

+"The machine has been drawing antennae in your head since about 4:30 am.
+For the last four hours it has been drawing one antenna every 3 minutes — you have 80 antennae in your head right now."

+"What!?"

+"The program you wrote only controls the placement of the _first_ antenna.
+After that, the program loops using an algorithm to place the next antenna automatically.
+It keeps placing antennae as long as it detects a subject in the MRI."

+"Oh my God."

+"We need to get you through the tests right away.
+And we need to notify Taggart so he can send a medical doctor as soon as possible."

+He said, "Let's get you up first."
+He held out his hand.
+She took it, and his hand felt nice.
+He led her into the other room.

+"That damn MRI; I knew have should have had at least two overrides," Max said.

+"It wouldn't have made a difference; I would have overridden both of them."

+He nodded.
+He sat her down in a chair and began hooking sensors up to her.
+"We're going to get the basic sensors going, the heartbeat/EKG, breathing, etc..., to detect a sudden catastrophic event as soon as it happens — we don't want to lose you.
+Things are bad enough as is.
+Oh Jesus, how could I have let this happen?"

+"Max: let's get a couple of things straight.
+First, there was nothing you could have done.
+I made the decision to draw antennae in my head, not you.
+Also, I run this  company — it's my prerogative to make decisions.
+There are good decisions, and there are not-so-good decisions, but they're mine to make.
+So don't blame yourself.
+You didn't do anything wrong.
+You did exactly as you should have.
+Mis-placed guilt is a purposeless emotion, and you are wrong to indulge in it."

+He paused for a second, pursed his lips, and said, "You're right."

+She went on, "Look at where we are: here, in this lab.
+I'm breathing, you're breathing.
+We're both healthy as of this moment.
+I am confident everything is going to be okay."

+Max took a deep breath and said, "Okay."

+He seemed more relaxed, more even-keeled.
+That was good.
+People tended to make fewer mistakes when they were relaxed.
+Emotions were wonderful servants but terrible masters.
+Much of her job as CEO was to dampen the influence of emotions such as anger, despair, fear.
+Sometimes the best thing a leader could bring to the table was a sense of perspective, to show that these problems which can seem so gargantuan in the moment are merely minor bumps in the road.
+Confidence helped, too.
+When people saw that you were confident, they calmed down.

+She was not worried.
+Maybe she should have been, but she wasn't.
+She was on the fence with regard to the efficacy of the science — the idea that nudging a ganglion in the brain a few microns over could make an amazing difference seemed silly.
+She had nudged a couple of neurons in her brain, a couple of ganglions, with the MRI.
+Big deal.
+She nudged millions, maybe billions more when she sneezed.
+Tyrion's disappearance most likely had little or nothing to do with the science, with the project.
+That was the real mystery: what had happened to Tyrion?

+Max picked up the phone on his desk to call Taggart.
+So retro — a desk phone!
+And a desk phone that was not connected to the public switched telephone network.
+She suspected that there were maybe 200 numbers at most that Dr. Max could dial, and he probably only ever dialed two of them: Taggart and the front desk.

+"Colonel Taggart?
+This is Dr. Bernstein.
+We've had an accident.
+What?
+No, everyone is okay."
+Dr. Max turned to look at Julia.
+"Everyone's okay for now."

+"The short version is this: there has been an accident, and approximately 80 antennae have been drawn into Ms. Julia Chou's brain."

+There was a long awkward pause.

+"She fell asleep on the MRI while it was on and in inscription-mode."

+Another long pause.

+"Well, we look forward to seeing you soon then."

+Max hung up the phone and turned to Julia, "he's on his way."

+Julia, sitting up on the chair, hooked up to many medical instruments, suddenly saw double.
+"I'm seeing double.
+Not quite double, more like a juxtaposition of two almost-identical views."

+Max ran over and began checking the machines.
+"Your pulse rate hasn't budged;
+kudos to keeping calm.
+In fact, everything looks normal, although I'm beginning to see an interesting harmonic on one of your brain waves."

+"I'm feeling a mild sense of dizziness.
+Also a very strong sense of well-being.
+I think, if anything, my pulse rate and blood pressure may drop slightly."

+"You're right about the pulse rate and the blood pressure — they're dropping, but not dangerously so.
+Also the interesting harmonic seems to have an ebb and flow to it."

+Julia sat on the chair, watching the juxtaposed images.
+It was almost as if she was seeing two worlds at once, two almost-identical worlds.
+She also felt a sense of extreme calm.
+And rather than feeling tired or sleepy, she felt as if she was sitting on a limitless supply of energy, energy that could be tapped if needed.

+"Max?"

+"Julia?"

+"Was Tyrion black, about five-foot-eleven, one hundred eighty pounds, short-cropped hair, and clean-shaven?"

+"Yes"

+"I'm looking at him right now."

+Max whipped around, "I don't see him.
+He's not in this room."

+Julia said, "He is in my field of view.
+I believe he sees me, for he's looking at me, but he's squinting, so maybe not.
+I don't think he hears me, but I will call out anyway.
+Tyrion?
+Tyrion?
+He doesn't appear to hear me."

+"I'm worried about you, Julia.
+The harmonic is getting stronger.
+It's anomalous.
+I also believe that you're hallucinating.
+I feel we should sedate you until we have a better understanding of what is happening."

+"I'd rather you didn't sedate me."

+Max was rummaging through his drawers until he found what he was looking for.
+A nylon zippered case.
+He unzipped it.
+There were several bottles and a syringe.

+"You appear to be shaking — perhaps it's you, and not me, that could use sedation."

+She smiled.
+He frowned.

+"That's not funny, Julia.
+I'm shaking because I don't want to lose the second person on this project.
+I don't know what's happening — it's all very strange — but I think we should put you to sleep."

+He stuck the syringe in one of the bottles, a clear bottle with clear fluid.
+She couldn't read the label, but she suspected phenobarbitol — it was a tried-and-true sedative.